georgekoul26/Class_Homework/README.md

 # Class_FinTech

-This is where I upload my homework assignment for my FinTech Class
+This is where I upload my homework assignments for my FinTech Class